Skip to main content

 Kidnapping

-All foreign nationals are at risk of kidnapping in El Salvador, either for political or financial reasons.
+Foreign nationals can be kidnapping targets either for political or financial reasons.
 If you’re planning to visit the country, follow these basic precautions:

 • Get advice from your local contacts about staying safe